getgrav/grav-learn/pages/02.content/06.image-linking/docs.md

 ### Remote

 Remote image links enable you to directly display pretty much any media file via its URL.
 This doesn't have to include your own site's content, but it can.
-Here is an example of how you would display to a remote image file.
+Here is an example of how you would display a remote image file.

 ```markdown
 ![Remote Image 1](https://getgrav.org/images/testimage.png)